 Designing for karst requires accepting that the subsurface system is, in most practical respects, unmappable at the resolution needed for conventional stormwater calculations.
 You will not drill enough borings.
 You will not run enough tracer tests.
 The system is too complex, too spatially variable, and too expensive to characterize at engineering precision.
 This is not a failure of investigation effort.
 It is a fundamental property of the terrain.

-Second, protect the aquifer first.
+Protect the aquifer first.
 Any design that introduces surface water to subsurface karst features needs to account for the fact that treatment and filtration in conduit-dominated karst systems is minimal.
-Water quality at the source matters enormously because there may be no natural treatment between the surface and the spring.
+Water quality at the source matters enormously.

 The water will find the cave.
 It always does.
 The question is whether we account for that in advance or discover it after the fact.